Disputes and Complaints

 If you are experiencing financial vulnerability or hardship, our dedicated Australian based support team is here to help during these challenging times.
 For help contact us;

-- Over the phone: 02 8294 2345 (between 9am to 6pm, Monday to Saturday AEST; if you are calling about a complaint for Zip Business, select option 3).
+-- Over the phone: 02 8294 2345 (between 9am to 5pm, Monday to Friday AEST; if you are calling about a complaint for Zip Business, select option 3). -- Via email

 External Dispute Resolution Scheme